Every small business owner has a lot to do but little time to accomplish everything.

 The mistake many business owners make is to think of churn as a given rather than an opportunity to improve.

 Churn rates can offer many interesting insights into your business.
-For example, a high churn rate could mean that you need to focus on improving your company’s products or services.
-It can also mean that you’re simply marketing to the wrong customers and using your marketing budget unwisely.
+For example, a high churn rate could mean you must focus on improving your company’s products or services.
+It can also mean you’re simply marketing to the wrong customers and using your marketing budget unwisely.

 7. Audit your expenses.